String wrapped wood Christmas trees with junk stands and sign

 And had a VERY good day, thank-you!

-You can seriously whip up these cuties in just a few minutes!
+Here’s how I whipped up these string wrapped wood Christmas trees in just a few minutes!

-1. Cut wood planks on a 22.5 degree angle one side, then the other to create the triangle shape.
+1. Using a miter saw, cut wood planks on a 22.5 degree angle on one side, then flip the board over and cut again to create a triangle shape.

-I then briefly hit the wood triangles with a palm sander to smooth them out a little.
+Gently sand the wood triangle edges with a palm sander to smooth them out a little.

 I just did a bunch of winding with various twine, rope, etc to get different looks, knotting it in place on the back.

 3. Select different Christmas tree stands from your rusty junk bin.
 Then place a tree on each stand.
 The more random, the better!

 I didn’t permanently attach the trees to the bases, but rather, just set the wood on top of them.
 If you wanted to attach, I’d suggest to drill a small hole under the tree, then attach tree base with an applicable washer / bolt, as required, or try glue.
 I like to reuse my components so I like things loose.

 I did drill a hole under one of the trees so the tree would fit onto the wheels though.